djbrown227/Daniel_Portfolio/README.md

 Hello!

-My name is Darwin Agunos and welcome to my Project Portfolio!
-A little bit about me.
-I did my undergraduate at Cal Poly Pomona where I majored in Physics with an emphasis on applications computational sciences.
-In my undergraduate studies I was a Physics Education Researcher where I spent my time analyzing the effectiveness of certain instructional pedagogies on student performance, sentiment analysis on students perceptions of the physics-math intersection in quantum mechanics and the analysis of how demographics affect student performance (e.g. gender/racial gaps in student performance).
+My name is Daniel Brown and welcome to my Project Portfolio!
+I will tell you about myself briefly.
+I did my undergraduate at The City College of New York where I majored in Applied Mathematics with an emphasis on financial mathermatics.
+I am currently enrolled in the Maters of Data Science program with the University of Colorado at Boulder(online).
+Diving into Data Science in the past year has led me to a newfound interest into where data analytics, sports performance and gambling meet.
+Over the past year I started a gambling adjacent company called TWGW LLC as an aide to sports gamblers.
+List website.
+Also, I have created a working and profitable Ddaily Fantasy Sports model for NBA basketball.

 Now I focus on programming for whatever problems come my way, automating my life wherever I can and conducting analysis on topics that interest me!